-It's been more than a quarter century since the infamous toxic waste pit known as Love Canal jolted Congress into creating the Superfund program to clean up abandoned chemical dumps.
-Nonetheless, tens of thousands of Pennsylvanians are still living with hazards that should have been removed decades ago.
+It has been nearly 30 years since the infamous toxic waste pit known as Love Canal jolted Congress into creating the Superfund program to clean up abandoned chemical dumps.
+Nonetheless, tens of thousands of New Yorkers are still living with hazards that should have been removed decades ago.

-Pennsylvania is home to just under 100 toxic waste sites that still linger on Superfund's clean-up list.
-At many of these sites, nothing more than cosmetic changes have been made - rusting barrels have been removed from the surface, and vegetation has re-emerged on what looked like moonscapes 20 years ago.
+New York is home to more than seven dozen toxic waste sites that still linger on the Superfund's cleanup list.
+At many of these sites, nothing more than cosmetic changes have been made - rusting barrels have been removed from the surface, and vegetation has reemerged on what looked like moonscapes 20 years ago.
 But beneath the surface, a toxic stew is percolating and spreading, leaching chemicals into aquifers, bubbling up to the surface of the soil, and releasing methane and other volatile gases into the air.

-People exposed to these chemicals - in particular children whose bodies are still developing - are at heightened risk of everything from cancer to brain damage to reproductive problems.
+People exposed to these chemicals - in particular, children whose bodies are still developing - are at heightened risk of everything from cancer to brain damage to reproductive problems.